sandeshkumar003/File-Compression-Project/README.md

 # DSAProject
-Text File Compression system using Huffman Coding algorithm
+This repository contains code files of Text File Compression system using Huffman Coding algorithm.
+It also contains presentation to explain how that is working.